 Tzedakah and Social Action projects include:

-Israel and Israel education are an important parts of Rosenblatt Family Hillel at Wake Forest.
+Israel education is an important parts of Rosenblatt Family Hillel at Wake Forest.

 Most major Jewish holidays are celebrated on Wake Forest University campus.
 Services are lead by students, faculty, and staff.
 Holiday meals are organized, cooked, and enjoyed by all members of the WFU student body and staff.
 In addition, our students are invited to attend local Jewish congregations for free (including high holidays if they chose an option off-campus).
 Click here for local Jewish congregations.